-- Amount: This is the cash value or actual expenditure reported by the lobbyist.
+- $ Spent: This is the cash value or actual expenditure reported by the lobbyist.
 The amount is adjusted by any subsequent amendments filed by the lobbyist (see below).

 - Type: The first letter in this field is whether the lobbyist report was filed as an expenditure for an individual public official (I), an expenditure solicited by the official (S) or an expenditure for a group of public officials (G).

 The second letter in MDN's type field will be the letter A if the report subsequently was amended.
 If amended, the record displayed will be the amended record with an explanation for the change included in the description field.